About the course

 If you are offered a place, you will be required to complete a Financial Declaration in order to meet your financial condition of admission.

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

-You will have access to the Nizami Ganjavi Library at the Oriental Institute.
+You will have access to the Nizami Ganjavi Library part of the Faculty of Asian and Middle Eastern Studies.
 The library, comprising approximately 80,000 volumes of books, periodicals and pamphlets, housed both on and off-site, supports students of Middle Eastern and Islamic Studies, Hebrew and Jewish Studies, Eastern Christianity, South and Inner Asian Studies and Korean.
 The library’s Middle Eastern and Islamic collections have a strong focus on language, literature, and pre-1800 history, religion, philosophy and culture which is complemented by the modern Middle East collections of St Antony’s Middle East Centre Library.
 The Nizami Ganjavi Library provides access to publications in both vernacular languages (i.e. Arabic, Persian, Turkish and others) as well as European languages.

-Adjacent to the Oriental Institute is the Ashmolean Museum, which houses superb collections.
+Adjacent to the Faculty of Asian and Middle Eastern Studies is the Ashmolean Museum, which houses superb collections.

 You will have access to the University's centrally provided electronic resources, the Faculty’s IT Officer, and other bibliographic, archival or material sources as appropriate to your course.
-There is a computing room for the use of graduate students in the Oriental Institute as well as a common room where tea and coffee are available and staff and students can meet.
+There is a computing room for the use of graduate students in the Faculty of Asian and Middle Eastern Studies as well as a common room where tea and coffee are available and staff and students can meet.

 Further information about funding opportunities for this course can be found on the faculty's website.

 Further details about fee status eligibility can be found on the fee status webpage.